MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/data-application-source-aligned.md

 ## Azure Data Factory

 Deploy an Azure Data Factory to allow pipelines written by your data application team to take data from raw to enriched using developed pipelines.
-Use mapping data flows for transformations, and break out to use Azure Databricks (ingest) workspace or Azure Synapse Spark for complex transformations.
+Use mapping data flows for transformations, and break out to use either Azure Databricks, Azure Synapse Spark or Microsoft Fabric for complex transformations.

 You should connect Azure Data Factory to the DevOps instance of your data application (source-aligned) repo.
 This connection allows CI/CD deployments.